Don't Need You To (Tell Me I'm Pretty)

-"Don't Need You To (Tell Me I'm Pretty)" is a song by Irish singer Samantha Mumba.
-The single was released exclusively in the United States as Mumba's second single, and as the fourth overall single from her debut studio album Gotta Tell You (2000) on 4 September 2001.
+"Don't Need You To (Tell Me I'm Pretty)" (entitled "I Don't Need You To" on the UK and Japanese album re-issues) is a song by Irish singer Samantha Mumba.
+The single was released exclusively in the United States as Mumba's third single, and as the fifth overall single from her debut studio album Gotta Tell You (2000) on 4 September 2001.
 "Don't Need You To (Tell Me I'm Pretty)" was also the official second single to be released from the original motion picture soundtrack to Legally Blonde.
-The song peaked at #40 on Radio & Records CHR/Pop Chart on 8/24/01.
 The song peaked at number 20 on the US Billboard Hot Singles Sales chart.